Adelie Penguins - Pygoscelis adeliae

 Myth: Penguins don't fall over backwards when watching helicopters and airplanes flying overhead requiring squads of people to go round and pick them up again, an Antarctic "urban myth".

-Adélie penguins live further south than any other type.
-Why is this one on the ice?
+Why is this Adelie penguins on the ice?

 Sometimes they have to travel as much as 100 kilometres (60 miles), though usually 20-40 is more usual.
 A long walk nevertheless.